 There are small charges for some of these and if you wish to know about current availability and rates, please ask in the school office.

 Visitors to the school include Bedfordshire Youth Opera and Theatre Groups, other theatre groups, poets, authors, storytellers, faith representatives, multicultural dance groups, members of the retired community, parents with specialist skills and knowledge and professional musicians.

 15. Pupils with Special Educational Needs or Disabilities (SEND)

 Sound provision is made for all children with special educational needs or disabilities according to our Learning Support Policy.
 This is updated regularly and the school has taken into account the 2014 legislation and subsequent LA changes in guidance.
-The school publishes its SEND overview on this website – under Provisions and Policies.
+Click on this link to see our published SEND overview https://www.pulfordschool.org/school-info/provisions-and-policies/ .
 There is a governor appointed for SEND who meets termly with the school’s Special Educational Needs and Disability Co-ordinator (SENDCo) Mrs T Rees.
 “The school’s excellent understanding of individuals’ personal needs ensures that everyone is fully included in school life.
 Great care is taken to make sure that any pupils whose circumstances make them vulnerable get a high level of personal support, tailored to their specific needs, making very good use of a range of external agencies when needed.”(Ofsted 2010).

 We aim to identify children with special needs as early as possible, through teacher observation and assessment.